pandemicsyn/llamalake/README.md

 ### working with proto buf files

 This repo uses [buf](https://docs.buf.build/introduction/getting-started/) to build, lint, and generate proto files.
+The buf schema registry for this poc can be found at [https://buf.build/pandemicsyn/meltapi](https://buf.build/pandemicsyn/meltapi).
+It may or may not be up to date (theres no CI/CD setup yet to auto update it).
+Consulting the proto files directly is your best bet.

 Currently, only python packages (include mypy hints) are built.

 Install deps: